 Supposing that you want both DevOps and a multi-cloud environment as part of your digital transformation strategy—what then?
 Is it just a matter of pursuing two independent transformation projects?

 As the above makes clear, pursuing both independently is a bad idea.
 Each should be adopted in light of the benefits of the other if you want to ensure optimum performance.

 For example, enterprises should make the steps below part of their overall DevOps/multi-cloud strategy:

 - Assess the extent to which DevOps can leverage various cloud platforms for virtualization, containerization, and serverless application environments.

 - Consider adopting IaC (infrastructure as code), and ensure that the IaC tools you adopt support a continuous integration/continuous release model.

-- Make sure that part of DevOps’ automation processes include provisioning target platform resources in the various cloud environments.
+- Make sure that part of DevOps’ automation processes includes provisioning target platform resources in various cloud environments.

 - Keep monitoring and compliance top-of-mind at all times.
 Make sure you have the tools to make this happen.

 Lastly, we recommend TRiA, our multi-cloud management platform.
 DevOps can easily use TRiA to manage diverse clouds, including AWS, Azure, VMware, UNIX, IBM iSeries, and other cloud environments, using a single dashboard.